odea-project/qAlgorithms/report/discussion_tests.md

 exists that after binning, if the relevant point was a duplicate, the wrong choice was made.
 This cannot be the main reason for such errors due to the rarity of duplicate scans in bins.
-It is also possible that no profile signal exists at the point
+It is also possible that no profile signal exists at the point.

+Another frequent cause of this behaviour is the centroid mass showing a rapid change in either direction once the signal intensity surpasses some value.
+The mass returns to its previous position once the intensity is below this value again.
+Examples of this effect could be observed in all controlled samples, which makes the hypothesis that this is an orbitrap-specific effect plausible.

+Corrective measures will have to differentiate between both cases.

-# Development of a consistency parameter from process statistics
+# Development of Consistency Parameters from Process Statistics

-## Consistency of the centroiding algorithm
+## Consistency of the Centroiding Algorithm

 It was observed that, when ordered by time of recording, the differences between scores of neighbouring measurements are close to zero for defect-free